auroramod/docs/docs/update.md

-# How to update H1-Mod
+# Updating H1-Mod

 You should get a message when you open the game that says the same as the image below.
-Press Yes to update.
+Press **Yes** to get the latest update.

 ![](/img/updater.png)